 Partners: ActionAid and University of Vermont

 There are growing calls to transform the current food system.
 But financial institutions and donors and other actors have tended to focus on increasing productivity and developing global value chains, which has caused great harm to the environment while failing to end hunger, poverty, and inequalities.
 This is where agroecology comes in: an alternative vision that reflects a more fundamental and systemic transformation towards fair and sustainable food systems.
-This new brief, published by ActionAid, outlines how agroecology is distinct from other approaches and offers a series of considerations and recommendations to increase the quantity and quality of funding for agroecology.
+In this brief, published in collaboration with ActionAid and the University of Vermont, we outline how agroecology is distinct from other approaches and offers a series of considerations and recommendations to increase the quantity and quality of funding for agroecology.

 Agroecology Now!
 Transformation towards More Just and Sustainable Food Systems (2021)

 Partners: Centre for Agroecology, Water and Resilience (CAWR) of Coventry University